Basker Docs

 What fields you can match on

 The fields available depend on the target content type.
-Common patterns include:
+Each type exposes only the fields that are meaningful for it:

-• Programming context — for events: season, series, venue, start date, end date, type.
+• Events — season, series, venue, start date, end date, and custom attributes.

 What operators you can use